Racketship01/Vue-Masterclass/README.md

   ```

 - Vue Computed() Function

-  - computed funciton allows us to tie/connect the dynamic computation of value to some kind of other reactive value
+  - computed function allows us to tie/connect the dynamic computation of value to some kind of other reactive value
   - similar to the idea of computed properties in a component, whenever data changes, the computed property reevaluated, this computed function basically does the exact same thing and gives us same reactivity but outside the scope of a specific component
   - `computed(() => {})` --invoking computed function expects an argument is a function (expects an arrow function).
 Anything we use here in the body of arrow function, computed function is going to track those values then re-run if those values changes
   - NOTE: